kaosborn/KaosCombinatorics/README.md

 * .NET Standard 1.0.
 * .NET Framework 4.0.
-* .NET Framework 3.5.
+* .NET Framework 3.5. (targeting ends with v6.0 of this library)

 ### Library installation

-Beginning with version 6, NuGet package hosting is provided GitHub Package Registry.
+Beginning with version 6, NuGet package hosting is provided by GitHub Package Registry.
 See GitHub for NuGet configuration documentation on getting packages from:

 https://github.com/kaosborn/KaosCombinatorics/packages/